 As technology evolves and reaches deeper into our lives and communities, new and vexing problems and dilemmas are unavoidable.
 These new and unimagined problems may challenge the assumptions and truths – about security, privacy, and the rights and responsibilities of individuals – that we hold dear.

-As security professionals we recognize this inevitability.
+As cybersecurity professionals we recognize this inevitability.
 We also believe that the best way to navigate these as-yet unseen challenges is by proceeding from facts and not FUD (fear, uncertainty and doubt).
 Too often in our field, fear of the unknown drives conversation about how best to manage technological change.
 Too often, scaremongering and hypotheticals that serve narrow commercial or political interests are used to derail otherwise fruitful discussion and debate.

-As information security professionals, we know that only by focusing on facts and not FUD will we arrive at responses and policies that balance change and innovation with security, privacy, safety and civil liberties.
+As cybersecurity professionals, we know that only by focusing on facts and not FUD will we arrive at responses and policies that balance change and innovation with security, privacy, safety and civil liberties.
 In our advocacy, we will adhere rigorously to the facts and call out fear, uncertainty and doubt whenever and wherever we hear it.

 [ TOP ]